MyPureCloud/developer-center-blog/source/2022-07-29-intro-aws-eventbridge/index.md

 ```

 :::{"alert":"warning","title":"Beware the single bus","autoCollapse":false}
 The above Terraform data lookup uses a `name_prefix` to look up the event source.
 The above example looks for an event source that begins with `aws.partner/genesys.com`.
 If you have more than one Genesys Cloud EventBridge integration defined, the above code pulls back more than one definition and fail.
-Multiple Genesys Cloud EventBridge integrations must use the fully qualified name in the `event_source` field. (e.g. aws.partner/genesys.com/cloud/<<Genesys Cloud Organization Id>>/<<Event Source Suffix>>)
+Multiple Genesys Cloud EventBridge integrations must use the fully qualified name in the `event_source` field.
+For example, aws.partner/genesys.com/cloud/<<Genesys Cloud Organization Id>>/<<Event Source Suffix>>.
 :::

 Once the partner event source is located, it can be used to create the event bus.
 The Terraform snippet demonstrates this below.